Paying for Hearing Aids with Health Insurance

 Although almost 20 states mandate insurance coverage of hearing aids for children, there are only six states that mandate coverage for adults.
 If you live in one of those states, count yourself lucky!

-If you don’t live in one of these five states, you may still have some form of coverage.
+If you don’t live in one of these states, it's still quite possible that you have some form of coverage.
 To be sure, please check with your insurance company.
-For a full list of state coverage rules for adults and kids, see this hearing aid insurance guide.

 Hearing aid coverage reader survey